 Winter Crafts For Kids

 Snowman Name Craft – Let’s build a snowman without the snow!
 These snowmen help kids practice spelling their names with their buttons.
-Grab the craft supplies and this free template to get to kids crafting their own personalized snowmen.
+Grab the craft supplies and this free template to get kids to make their own personalized snowmen.

-Owl Babies Puppet Craft – Incorporate this super cute paper bag puppet after reading the beloved children’s book, Owl Babies!
-Kids will love to make this easy craft, and then play pretend with their new puppet.
+Owl Babies Puppet Craft – Incorporate this super cute paper bag puppet after reading the beloved children’s book Owl Babies!
+Kids will love to make this easy craft and then play pretend with their new puppet.
+This fun winter craft is perfect for kids of all ages!

 Paper Plate Walrus Craft – Do you see a paper plate or a blank canvas?
 With a little paint and our free template, that paper plate can be transformed into a walrus with its long tusks!
 Kids will love seeing this arctic animal come together with just a few supplies.

-Tissue Paper Polar Bear – Give your little cubs a chance to work on their fine motor skills when they glue the tissue paper in place to make this polar bear!
+Tissue Paper Polar Bear – Give your little cubs some hands-on fine motor practice as they glue the tissue paper in place to make this polar bear!
 They’ll also be able to work on color recognition and following directions when they make this fun and easy craft.

 Winter Activities For Kids

 The little penguins in these penguin cutting activity pages are all bundled up and ready for winter fun!
 They’ll guide your little ones through a variety of activities that will help them strengthen their scissor skills.
-Kids will work on cutting, gluing, and fine motor skills with this fun activity.
+This fun activity will help kids work on cutting, gluing, and fine motor skills.

 Keep your little cubs cozy inside by giving them these polar bear color by numbers worksheets to work on.
 They’ll practice color and number recognition when they match the numbers on the page to their corresponding colors.
 Once they’re finished, they’ll reveal the adorable little polar bear pictures!